Assets that are Not Affected When There is No Will Available

 - Additionally, retirement accounts, such as IRA’s or 401(k)’s

 - Also, transfer-on-death assets, such as stocks or other securities as well.

 - Furthermore, payable-on-death bank accounts

 - Property owned with someone else in joint tenancy with a right of survivorship

 - Lastly, property held as community property with a right of survivorship

 In conclusion., we understand that administering a loved one’s estate is often a complicated process.
 Fortunately, we are here to help you navigate through the various steps that are required.

 Contact Us Today:

-If you found out that your loved one left no will available and have any further questions, please do not hesitate to contact us.
-It would be our pleasure to further assist you.
+If you found out that your loved one left no will available and have any further questions, it would be our pleasure to further assist you.